Drowrin/Arael/README.md

 * Open "App volume and device preferences" in Windows.
 * For any applications you want the visualizer to listen to, set the output device to the VAC Input.

+Alternatively, you can use the "Stereo Mix" recording device if your sound card supports it.
+I've found it to have more noticeable latency, but it might be an easier way to preview Arael.

 You can then use the visualizer at https://drowrin.github.io/Arael/ Make sure to pick the Virtual Audio Cable if your browser asks you for permission and to pick a mic.